fbpx

 Another thing that email marketing platforms do in an attempt to be helpful is to pre-populate the ‘from' name with your company name.
 Because that's often what you provide when you sign up for the email marketing platform.
 Using your business name as the sender of your emails is the easiest and fastest thing to do.
 But it’s not the best thing to do from your subscribers’ perspective.

 Instead, you want to email from yourself or a person within your business and in your team.
-Most of our emails come from Rob // Email Marketing Heroes.
-And that’s better than it just being ‘Rob' because people wouldn’t know which Rob is sending an email.
+Most of our emails come from Kennedy // Email Marketing Heroes.
+And that’s better than it just being ‘Kennedy' because people wouldn’t know which Kennedy is sending an email.
 And it’s also better than it being ‘Email Marketing Heroes' because people don't connect with that.
 People don't want to receive your company literature.
 They want to receive the stories, the personality, the humour, and the style of the person in the business.

 So find someone in your team to be the ‘from' name and make that followed by // Your Company Name.
 That way your subscribers know who you are and what you do.